 - Keep them cool indoors.
-If your home gets too warm create a cool spot for your cat to relax in by setting up a fan or air conditioner near their favorite spot.
+If your home gets too warm, create a cool spot for your cat to relax by setting up a fan or air conditioner near their favorite spot.

 - Limit their time outdoors.
-Cats can get sunburned so it’s best to keep them indoors during the hottest hours of the day.
-If they must go outside make sure they have access to shade and plenty of freshwaters.
+Cats can get sunburned, so it’s best to keep them indoors during the hottest hours of the day.
+If they must go outside, ensure they have access to shade and plenty of freshwaters.

-- Keep your cat calm: A very active cat that is running around on a hot day will quickly become exhausted and dehydrated.
+- Keep your cat calm: A very active cat running around on a hot day will quickly become exhausted and dehydrated.
 Encourage your cat to relax when outside temperatures are soaring.

-- Provide your cat with a shady spot to relax during the hottest part of the day.
-If possible keep your cat indoors during the hottest hours of the day.
-Avoid using harsh chemicals on your cat’s fur – they can be absorbed through the skin and cause health problems.
+- Provide your cat with a shady spot to relax during the hottest day.
+If possible, keep your cat indoors during the hottest hours of the day.
+Avoid harsh chemicals on your cat’s fur – they can be absorbed through the skin and cause health problems.
 Stick to gentle natural shampoos.

 - Take care of them while inside a car: It’s less common for cats to travel in cars than dogs, but they are just as susceptible to the risks.
 If you are taking your cat to the vet, the cattery, or a cat show, for example, never leave them in the car.
-Always ensure their carriers are secure, shaded, and allow air to circulate.
+Always ensure their carriers are secure and shaded and allow air to circulate.
 Solid plastic boxes with a secure wire mesh door are preferable.

-- Use damp towels to cool down your cat: The warmest part of a cat’s body is their tummies, the pads of their paws, their armpits, under their chin, and on the outside of their ears.
-Although most cats hate getting wet, try dampening a cloth with cold water and gently stroking your cat with it from their head and down their back.
+- Use damp towels to cool down your cat: The warmest part of a cat’s body is its tummies, the pads of its paws, its armpits, under its chin, and on the outside of its ears.
+Although most cats hate getting wet, try dampening a cloth with cold water and gently stroking your cat with it from its head and down its back.

-- Consult your veterinarian if you have any concerns about your cat’s health in the summer.
+- Consult your veterinarian if you have concerns about your cat’s health in the summer.

-- Seek treatment for fleas and ticks in cats: Fleas and Tick infestation can occur at any time of the year (and are known to cause serious illnesses in the host) but these pests can bother your pet more during hot-humid weather conditions.
-Tick and flea preventive measures include the use of powders, flea/tick sprays, and shampoos to help in washing off the fleas/ticks down the drain (the product needs to be massaged all over the pet’s body, thereafter leave it on for close to ten minutes before washing it off), and tick-control collars.
-Also, clear off the yard of dead leaves and prune the grass and hedges, as this will help in decreasing the tick population in your garden.
+- Seek treatment for fleas and ticks in cats: Fleas and Tick infestation can occur at any time of the year (and are known to cause severe illnesses in the host), but these pests can bother your pet more during hot-humid weather conditions.
+Tick and flea preventive measures include the use of powders, flea/tick sprays, and shampoos to help in washing off the fleas/ticks down the drain (the product needs to be massaged all over the pet’s body after that, leave it on for close to ten minutes before washing it off), and tick-control collars.
+Also, clear off the yard of dead leaves and prune the grass and hedges, as this will help decrease the tick population in your garden.

 Signs of heatstroke in a cat

-Watch for signs of heatstrokes in cats such as heavy breathing, (excessive) salivation, experience nausea/vomiting, nervousness, very high body temperature, tongue turning bright red, redness in gums, giddiness, weariness, diarrhea, and blackout.
+Watch for signs of heatstrokes in cats, such as heavy breathing, (excessive) salivation, experience nausea/vomiting, nervousness, high body temperature, tongue turning bright red, redness in gums, giddiness, weariness, diarrhea, and blackout.

 The veterinarian must be approached at the earliest in case you notice the cat displaying any of these symptoms.
 Attempts must be made to bring down its body temperature by wrapping around the animal damp towels (dipped in cold water).
 Try to cool down the animal by putting ice packs on its head and body.
 Also, the cat parent can make the pet sit in a bath of cold water for about half an hour or so to stabilize its body temperature.
-Medical intervention is a must as heatstroke can also lead to the death of the animal in the absence of timely treatment.
+Medical intervention is necessary, as heatstroke can also lead to the animal’s death without timely treatment.